csun365/Wildfire/README.md

 # Wildfire
-Contains code used for the research submitted to JSHS 2022
+Contains some of the code used for research presented at the 2022 IEEE ICAPAI (International Conference on Applied Artificial Intelligence)

 Link to Paper (preprint): https://arxiv.org/abs/2201.09671